Are you a compulsive eater?

 - Do you have feelings of guilt and remorse after overeating?

-- Do you give too much time and thought to food?
+- Do you give too much time and thought to food, weight or body image?

 - Do you look forward with pleasure and anticipation to the time when you can eat alone?

-- Do you plan these secret binges ahead of time?
+- Do you plan secret binges ahead of time?

 - Do you eat sensibly before others and make up for it alone?

-- Is your weight affecting the way you live your life?
+- Is your weight or your attempts to control your weight affecting the way you live your life or your health?

 - Have you tried to diet for a week (or longer), only to fall short of your goal?

-- Do you resent others telling you to use a little willpower to stop overeating?
+- Do you resent others telling you to use willpower to stop overeating?

 - Despite evidence to the contrary, have you continued to assert that you can diet on your own whenever you wish?